 These components are part of an installer package available as a tarball in the DataRobot application.

-The monitoring agent tarball can be accessed from two locations: the Developer Tools section, and the Predictions > Monitoring tab for a deployment.
+The monitoring agent tarball can be accessed from two locations: the API keys and tools section, and the Predictions > Monitoring tab for a deployment.

-Click on your user icon and navigate to Developer Tools.
+Click on your user icon and navigate to API keys and tools.
 Under the Management and monitoring agents header, click the download icon.
 Additional documentation for setting up the Agent is included in the tarball.

 The Portable Prediction Server image may not be available in some installations.
 Review the availability guidelines for more information.

-Download the Portable Prediction Server Docker image from the Developer Tools page:
+Download the Portable Prediction Server Docker image from the API keys and tools page:

 You can see some important information about the image: